-During an event that disrupts typical course delivery due to a prolonged campus closure authorized by the University, it may be necessary to conduct courses using a modified delivery method.
+During an event that disrupts typical course delivery due to student or faculty absences or a prolonged campus closure, it may be necessary to conduct courses using a modified delivery method.
 There are a variety of ways to remain in contact with students and colleagues remotely so student learning may continue with minimal interruption.
 Planning will allow a course to successfully continue until the end of the scheduled semester.